HumilityICT/SIHS/README.md

 This is a website of SIHS for practical research purpose only and not intended for other use.

+No other users not who did not request to me is not allowed to push to my repositories.

 ## Contributor's Guidelines

 - One must not change those defined with "!Important" or "DO NOT CHANGE" tags/functions or definitions.